 About the Prize

-Lunch Ticket is honored to host The Gabo Prize for Literature in Translation & Multi-Lingual Texts.
-The Gabo Prize is funded by writers, translators, and Antioch University Los Angeles MFA Alumni Allie Marini and Jennifer McCharen, who launched the prize to support the work of peer translators.
+Lunch Ticket is honored to host The Gabo Prize for Literature in Translation & Multilingual Texts.
+The Gabo Prize is founded by writers, translators, and Antioch University Los Angeles MFA Alumni Allie Marini and Jennifer McCharen, who launched the prize to support the work of peer translators.